lg/lg.io/_posts/2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2.markdown

 1. The GRID cards have an optimization Steam can use which can offload the H.264 video encoding to the GPU.
 We need to enable this though.
 Sign up for a developer account with NVidia and download and extract the [GRID SDK](https://developer.nvidia.com/grid-app-game-streaming).
 In the `bin` directory run the following (using a Command Prompt): `NvFBCEnable.exe -enable -noreset`.
 Reboot again.

 1. In order to make games actually use the video card, you'll need to completely remove the default display driver.
 Open up Device Manager, and a) disable the `Microsoft Basic Display Adapter`, b) uninstall it and c) run the following in a Command Prompt.
+Run each command undividually.
 Reboot afterwards.

 		takeown /f C:\Windows\System32\Drivers\BasicDisplay.sys
-		echo Y | cacls C:\Windows\System32\Drivers\BasicDisplay.sys /G Administrator:F
+		cacls C:\Windows\System32\Drivers\BasicDisplay.sys /G Administrator:F
 		del C:\Windows\System32\Drivers\BasicDisplay.sys

 	![Only the NVIDIA GRID K520](/assets/onlyonedevice.png)